elchericito/redfast-docs/docs/1-CLICK INTEGRATIONS/support/amplitude.md

 One-off report exports can be downloaded from Amplitude and uploaded to Pulse.
 Please ensure that the User ID is the first column of the CSV export.

 ### Webhook

+### Export API

+For CSV export that require automation, Redfast uses the Export API to run scheduled exports and initiate syncs with Redfast.